MASLD/MASH Biomarkers: FIB-4, ELF, PRO-C3, MRI-PDFF

-A comprehensive guide to essential biomarkers in MASH (NASH) drug discovery.
-Explore FIB-4, ELF Score, PRO-C3, and MRI-PDFF, and learn how to translate these NITs from animal models to clinical trials.
+MASH drug discovery biomarkers: FIB-4, ELF Score, PRO-C3, and MRI-PDFF.
+How to translate non-invasive tests from animal models to clinical trials.

 Introduction: Why Biomarkers Dictate MASH Drug Discovery